 Safe Mode is a diagnostic approach of Windows OS to find the real culprits causing system bugs or errors.
 Booting Windows into Safe Mode disables all of the third-party apps leaving aside only essential programs.
 Thus, if the bug is due to any of those programs, your PC won’t go under further forced restart.

-Note: Safe Mode is of two types – one with networking (with network drivers enabled), while the other regular one.
+Note: Safe Mode is of two types – one with networking (with network drivers enabled), while the other one is without networking.

 In general, this method alone fixes almost all the trouble, if not all problems within an operating system.
 Here’s how to boot Windows 10 into Safe Mode –